LMFDB/lmfdb/Postgres_FAQ.md

    ```

    The first argument is a dictionary specifying the query (in a style
-   similar to what you're used to from MongoDB, but with custom
+   similar to what you may be used to from MongoDB, but with custom
    operators like `$contains` that are translated to Postgres
    expressions).
 You can project in order to obtain only a certain
    set of columns, and provide limits, offsets and custom sort orders.